Global Cross-Modal Geo-Localization: A Million-Scale Dataset and a Physical Consistency Learning Framework: Related Work

 \subsection{Geo-localization Datasets}

-As illustrated in Table 1, geo-localization datasets can be categorized into cross-view and cross-modal geo-localization datasets based on the modal of the query data (e.g., images or text) used for retrieval.
+As illustrated in Table~\ref{tab:dataset_comparison}, geo-localization datasets can be categorized into cross-view and cross-modal geo-localization datasets based on the modality of the query data (e.g., images or text) used for retrieval.